-by a hybrid representation.
+A natural video often includes multiple objects or regions of different scales and complexities and thus is best represented by a hybrid representation.
 Fig. 11 shows an example.
 The bird in the foreground is imaged at a near distance.
-Some spots (the head, the neck, the leg, and the tips of the wings) are distinguishable from the surrounding areas and therefore their intrackability is low as shown in (b).
+Some spots (the head, the neck, the leg, and the end of the wings) are distinguishable from the surrounding areas and therefore their intrackability is low as shown in (b).
 They should be represented by key points or kernels that can be tracked over a number of frames.
 The points along the bird outline are less trackable and have higher intrackability value in (b).
 But after projecting to line segments through merging adjacent points and dropping the tangent directions from W, these line segments become trackable.
 Fig. 11(c) shows the intrackability map of the lines.
-For the remaining areas, the wavy water in the background is textured motion and the interior of the bird is flat area.
-These are intrackable, and thus are represented by STAR (or MRF) models.
-The socalled tri-map in (d) illustrates the three different regimes of models calculated according to their intrackabilities.
-This representation will have to change as the bird flies close to or away from the camera, or as the number of birds changes, as many other videos have shown in the previous section.
+For the remaining areas, the wavy water in the background is textured motion and the interior of the bird is flat area are intrackable and thus are represented by STAR (or MRF) models.
+The so-called trimap in (d) illustrates the three different regimes of models calculated according to their intrackabilities.
+This representation will have to change as the bird fly near or away from the camera, or the number of birds changes as many other videos have shown in the previous section.

-Automated selection and on-line adaptation of such hybrid representations is of practical value for both computer and biological visual systems.
+Automated selection and on-line adaptation of such hybrid representations is of practical values for both computer and biologic visual systems.
 Given the limited resources (memory and computing capacity), the system must perform a trade-off between more detail and less intrackability wisely.
 Psychological experiments show that human vision changes the task and perception as well when the complexity exceeds the system capacity (Pylyshyn, 2004, 2006).